Moto Razr Fold release date expectations, price estimates and upgrades

 Moto Razr Fold deals to expect:

-Things are looking somewhat worrying when it comes to deals, US availability and carrier support.
-The latest rumor suggests that AT&T will say goodbye to all new Motorola devices, and this includes the Moto Razr Fold.
+Things are looking relatively worrying when it comes to deals, US availability, and carrier support.
+AT&T may say goodbye to all new Motorola devices, and this includes the Moto Razr Fold.

 Bad news for Motorola fans on AT&T | Image by X